ButinVladimir/project-idle-takeover/ROADMAP.md

 ### Healing

 If company member has medkit, they can heal themselves during ther turn.
-Medkit will give fixed amount of HP depending on quality.
+Medkit will give fixed amount of HP depending on tier.

 ### Shield